 The Islamic Empire’s Government invested in its Scientists and Philosophers with one of the most important Islamic accomplishments of the period being the Great House of Wisdom in Baghdad which was an impressive Library constructed by the Emperor Caliph al-Mansur.

-Prominent Muslim Scholars and Philosophers emerged like Ibn Sina producing profound works that revolutionised the Social Sciences, Natural Sciences, Philosophy, Mathematics and Medicine.
+Prominent Muslim Scholars and Philosophers emerged like Ibn Al Arabi produced profound works that revolutionised the Social Sciences, Natural Sciences, Philosophy, Mathematics and Medicine with roots in the earlier Egyptian Kemetic Mystery System.

-These Scholars would build on the information translated from Persian and Greek Texts to develop new ideas such as the Canon of Medicine which provided ways to diagnose dangerous diseases like Cancer, and in Mathematics innovations like Alegbra and Calculus would emerge.
+The Muslim Scholars would also build on the information translated from Egyptian, Persian and Greek Texts to develop new ideas such as the Canon of Medicine which provided ways to diagnose dangerous diseases like Cancer, and in Mathematics innovations like Alegbra and Calculus in the Arabic script would emerge.

-The vast Translation projects of the Islamic Empire preserved and brought Ancient Graeco-Roman philosophical works to the West where they would be instrumental in sparking the Renaissance which has shaped the face of our modern world.
+The vast translation projects of the Islamic Empire preserved and brought Ancient Egyptian Kemetic as well as Graeco-Roman philosophical concepts to the West where they would be instrumental in sparking the Renaissance which has shaped the face of our modern world.

-Its therefore safe to say Western Civilization and the World as we know it today in terms of Science and Culture would probably not exist without the contributions of the Muslim Scholars and Philosophers of the Islamic Golden Age.
+Its therefore safe to say Western Civilization and the World as we know it today in terms of Science and Culture would probably not exist without the contributions of the Muslim Scholars and Philosophers of the Islamic Golden Age who were influenced by their Egyptian, Persian and Greek predecessors.